rustnation/learning-rust/README.md

 Copying occurs when a value is copied.
 Once it has been copied, the new variable owns the value, while the exiting variable also owns its own value.

+### Moving Variables

+Moving refers to when the value is moved from one variable to another.
+However, unlike copying, the original variable no longer owns the value.

+### Immutable borrowing of variables

+An immutable borrow occurs when a variable can be referenced by another variable without having to clone or copy it.
+If the borrowed variable falls out of scope, then it is not deallocated from the memory and the original reference to the value can still be used.

 ## Install rand with cargo

 ```commandline